Bmilith/pokemonApp/README.md

 Features include:

 - Fetching data from the Pokémon API.
-- Displaying Pokémon in a paginated list or grid.
+- Displaying Pokémon in a paginated list.
 - Viewing detailed information for each Pokémon.
 - Handling loading and error states effectively.